 When troubleshooting ad trafficking and delivery, the most important item to capture is the click string, sometimes referred to as a click tag.
-The click string is the URL that takes the user to the ad's destination and is very helpful to provide when working with the publisher support team.
+The click string is part of the URL that takes the user to the ad's destination and is very helpful to provide when working with the publisher support team.

 Capture a click string from a computer

 Right-click the ad and copy the link address.
 If you can't right-click the ad, you may need to disable your computer's internet connection, click the ad, and then copy the URL that's in the address bar in your browser.

 There are a few other ways to find the click string of an ad using your computer: